DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   remove it from the externally visible ABI and allow it to be updated in the future.

+* rte_atomicNN_xxx: These APIs do not take memory order parameter.
+This does not allow for writing optimized code for all the CPU architectures supported in DPDK.
+DPDK will adopt C11 atomic operations semantics and provide wrappers using C11 atomic built-ins.
+These wrappers must be used for patches that need to be merged in 20.08 onwards.
+This change will not introduce any performance degradation.

+* rte_smp_*mb: These APIs provide full barrier functionality.
+However, many use cases do not require full barriers.
+To support such use cases, DPDK will adopt C11 barrier semantics and provide wrappers using C11 atomic built-ins.
+  These wrappers must be used for patches that need to be merged in 20.08 onwards.
+This change will not introduce any performance degradation.

 * igb_uio: In the view of reducing the kernel dependency from the main tree, as a first step, the Technical Board decided to move ``igb_uio`` kernel module to the dpdk-kmods repository in the /linux/igb_uio/ directory